yasutakatou/opsapi/README.md

 ```

 ### "Record" (default true. true or false)
- if this value is true, record history every inputs. if you want to set true this, you input [cliConfigSet Record=true].
+ if this value is true, record history every inputs. if you want to set true this, you input [configSet Record=true].

 ### "LoopWait" (defalut "500".
 0 < value < 10000.)
  "runHistory" function wait this value every do. program waits xx integer milli second.